To provide you with the best experience, cookies are used on this site. Find out more here.

 From breathtaking architecture to rolling countryside, Nottingham and Nottinghamshire have all the makings of a cinematic masterpiece.
 It’s no surprise this stunning region has been the backdrop for blockbuster hits and beloved TV series, bringing legendary stories to life on screen.

-By Visiting Nottinghamshire, whether it’s historic castles, charming villages, or lush green landscapes, every corner is ready for its Hollywood moment just waiting for you to explore.
+By visiting Nottinghamshire, whether it’s historic castles, charming villages, or lush green landscapes, every corner is ready for its Hollywood moment just waiting for you to explore.
 So, whether you’re a film enthusiast, a TV buff, or simply someone who enjoys cinematic sights, Nottingham truly is the star of the show for film tourism.

 Wollaton Hall is a true architectural masterpiece and one of Nottingham’s most treasured landmarks.
 This breathtaking Elizabethan mansion, set within 500 acres of rolling parkland, features striking turrets, intricate stonework, and stunning panoramic views.
 From the grandeur of its gardens to the serene stillness of its lake, Wollaton Hall is a true celebration of the East Midlands’ natural beauty—making it a sought-after location for major blockbuster films.